mhschmieder/jpdfexport/README.md

-# pdftoolkit
+# jpdfexport

-Wrapper for PDF export tools to take care of common report-based formatting and page flow
+Wrapper for PDF export tools to take care of common report-based formatting and page flow.
+Not an exporter per se; it is meant to work in conjunction with PDF Export libraries, in particular (at this time) PDFJet.

 NOTE: This is not yet a functional library in terms of being vetted in production code, due to unforeseen circumstances regarding the PDFjet dependency, which went on hiatus for a few years but now is back in some unknown form.